 - Criminalize technology‐facilitated CSAM offenses;

-- Ban possession of CSAM, regardless of the intent to distribute; and
+- Ban the knowing possession of CSAM, regardless of the intent to distribute; and

 - Require Internet Service Providers (ISPs) to report suspected CSAM to law enforcement or to some other agency.